 Many types of medical problems can cause hormonal imbalance, including:

 - Polycystic ovary syndrome (PCOS).
 PCOS causes relatively high and sustained levels of hormones, rather than the fluctuating levels seen in the normal menstrual cycle.

 - Thyroid malfunction.
-An overactive (hyperthyroidism) or underactive (hypothyroidism) thyroid gland can cause menstrual irregularities, including amenorrhea.
+An overactive thyroid gland (hyperthyroidism) or underactive thyroid gland (hypothyroidism) can cause menstrual irregularities, including amenorrhea.

 - Pituitary tumor.
 A noncancerous (benign) tumor in your pituitary gland can interfere with the hormonal regulation of menstruation.

 - Premature menopause.
 Menopause usually begins around age 50.
 But, for some women, the ovarian supply of eggs diminishes before age 40, and menstruation stops.

 Problems with the sexual organs themselves also can cause amenorrhea.
 Examples include: